Skip To Main Content

 View video tutorial for how to register for meetings.

-Miss a meeting?
+Missed a meeting?
 Contact Sydney Navoichick to access the Facilities Program Resource Library.

 October 9, 2025 - Our guest speaker was Michael Hubbard, CEM (Certified Energy Manager), PE from ICS, former 2019-2020 president of the South Dakota ASHRAE chapter.
 Mike presented findings from an Energy Benchmarking pilot project conducted at the South Central Service Cooperative and the Minnesota B3 energy benchmarking tool and funding opportunities.